frontity/frontity/.changeset/moody-windows-love.md

 "@frontity/hooks": patch
 ---

-Fixes a bug where archive is not requested if loading post type from SSR
+Fixes a bug on the `usePostTypeInfiniteScroll` where the archive is not requested if we are loading the post type from SSR.